gazebosim/gz-gui/Migration.md

 notification to users that their code should be upgraded.
 The next major release will remove the deprecated code.

+## Ignition GUI 6.1 to 6.2

+* All features from `Grid3D` have been incorportated into `GridConfig`.
+The code for the original `Grid3D` has been removed and now the installed library is just a copy of `GridConfig`.
+Existing `Grid3D` users shouldn't be affected and may continue to use `Grid3D` as before.

 ## Ignition GUI 5.x to 6.x

 * The `Scene3D` plugin is deprecated, use `MinimalScene` with